 I have written enthusiastically about music documentaries like “The Wrecking Crew,” “Standing In The Shadows Of Motown,” and “20 Feet From Stardom,” which told the stories of the people whose names you didn’t know while they were working behind the stars and scenes.

 Add “Session Men” to that roster.
-Like “The Wrecking Crew,” this doc was made by one of the musicians, Gil Baker, who played acoustic guitar in the Muscle Shoals Rhythm Section, which gave him access to many studio pros who helped create music that’s been part of the American soundtrack over the last 50 years.
+Gil Baker, an acoustic guitarist and studio musician, had access to many studio pros who helped create music that’s been part of the American soundtrack over the last 50 years.

 Unlike their predecessors in the 40s and 50s who showed up, read the sheet music, and played what they were told to play, the new breed of studio musicians were required to contribute their expertise to songs that were created in the studio on the fly.
 Even if they’d been given charts, it wouldn’t have helped, because many of them couldn’t read music — like Reggie Young, who played on more than a hundred top forty hits.
 They played together so often and for so long, they knew when someone else was going to do a certain thing and could change what they were doing to match it.